Buddhists have always known that the core Buddhist beliefs can make for happiness and contentment. Now science is suggesting they may be right.

 To the Buddha, spiritual friendship was “the whole of the spiritual life.
 Generosity, kind words, beneficial help, and consistency in the face of events” are the things that hold people together.
 Buddhism also emphasizes the idea of non-attachment, which allows us to love our friends and family unconditionally without any need or desire to control or change them.

 Research has found that people who have good relationships with family and friends are happier.
-However, it is not the amount of friendships we have that matters.
+However, it is not a number of friendships we have that matters.
 “We don’t just need relationships, we need close ones,” says Yes Magazine.

 6. Practice gratitude